Best probiotics for weight loss

 • Modest improvements in weight management when paired with dietary changes

-• Better mood and energy via the gut-brain axis, which also supports weight loss indirectly
+• Better mood and energy via the gut-brain axis, which also supports weight loss indirectly and is one reason gut health receives increasing attention in discussions around depression after bariatric surgery.

 For women, matching the strain to the specific goal matters more than buying whichever product has the best Instagram presence.